lmichael107/CogSci18_HTC/_episodes/03-htcneuro1.md

  will add 400 unique jobs to the queue.

 With only small tweaks, this submit file should handle most needs.
-The full documentation of submit file variables can be found [here](http://research.cs.wisc.edu/htcondor/manual/v8.7/labelmancondorsubmitCondorsubmit.html#x149-109000012), and some variations of the submit file are demonstrated [here](http://www.chtc.cs.wisc.edu/submit_variations.shtml).
+The full documentation of submit file variables can be found [here](http://research.cs.wisc.edu/htcondor/manual/current/condor_submit.html), a full discussion of the submit file can be found [here](http://research.cs.wisc.edu/htcondor/manual/current/2_5Submitting_Job.html), and some variations of the submit file are demonstrated [here](http://www.chtc.cs.wisc.edu/submit_variations.shtml).

 ## Launching the jobs